jcpazos/multi-spotify/README.md

 Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in the examples with the ones you get from My Applications.

+Finally, start the server, and point your friends to it.
+Every user has to have their own Spotify client running.
+Once this is done, any connected user can play a Spotify track through its URI link and it will be streamed to each client.